Why Transgender People Experience More Mental Health Issues

 Unfortunately, discrimination even by medical and mental health professionals is a common reality for many transgender individuals.
 A 2015 study published in the Milbank Quarterly found that out of 452 transgender people residing in Massachusetts, 65 percent reported being on the receiving end of discrimination in the context of a public accommodation (from hospitals and health centers to public transportation mechanisms and shopping centers) and 24 percent reported discrimination in a health care setting, which the researchers found to be linked with up to an "81 percent increased risk of adverse emotional and physical symptoms and a 2-fold to 3-fold increased risk of postponement of needed care when sick or injured and of preventive or routine health care."

-Another survey, carried out by the National Center for Transgender Equality and the National Gay and Lesbian Taskforce found that 50 percent of all transgender individuals "reported having to teach their medical providers about transgender care" while 19 percent said they had been "refused care due to their transgender or gender non-conforming status."
+Another survey, carried out by the National Center for Transgender Equality and the National Gay and Lesbian Taskforce, found that 50 percent of all transgender individuals "reported having to teach their medical providers about transgender care" while 19 percent said they had been "refused care due to their transgender or gender non-conforming status."

 The consequences of a lack of acceptance and empathy in both medical and social settings can be catastrophic.
-"At the interpersonal and community levels," Simran Shaikh and colleagues write in the Journal of the International AIDS Society, "transgender populations often experience high levels of both perceived and internalized social stigma, social isolation, discrimination and victimization.
-Extreme social exclusion and lack of acceptance of transgender populations in different settings diminishes their self-esteem and ability to participate in social events.
+"At the interpersonal and community levels," Simran Shaikh and colleagues write in the Journal of the International AIDS Society, "transgender populations often experience high levels of both perceived and internalized social stigma, social isolation, discrimination, and victimization.
+Extreme social exclusion and lack of acceptance of transgender populations in different settings diminish their self-esteem and ability to participate in social events.
 These situations often lead to symptomatic psychological distress, depression, anxiety and other mental health difficulties among this population.
 Social victimization may occasionally contribute to poor sexual health and unhealthy use of alcohol among this group."

 Saikh et al. acknowledge that much of the distress transgender individuals experience while seeking medical help stems from the fact that most medical training excludes adequate education around transgender health matters: "as a result," Saikh et al. write, "health professionals lack the appropriate skills and competencies to provide tailored services to transgender populations."